seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **PANDARUS**
 But to prove to you that Helen loves him: she came
-and puts me her white hand to his cloven chin–
+and puts me her white hand to his cloven chin--

 **CRESSIDA**
 Juno have mercy! how came it cloven?

 **PANDARUS**
-Why, you know ’tis dimpled: I think his smiling
+Why, you know 'tis dimpled: I think his smiling
 becomes him better than any man in all Phrygia.

 **CRESSIDA**